MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.222-50.md

 (iv) Protect all employees suspected of being victims of or witnesses to prohibited activities, prior to returning to the country from which the employee was recruited, and shall not prevent or hinder the ability of these employees from cooperating fully with Government authorities.

 (2) The requirement for full cooperation does not foreclose any Contractor rights arising in law, the FAR, or the terms of the contract.
-It does not -
+It does not—

 (i) Require the Contractor to waive its attorney-client privilege or the protections afforded by the attorney work product doctrine;

 (ii) Require any officer, director, owner, employee, or agent of the Contractor, including a sole proprietor, to waive his or her attorney client privilege or Fifth Amendment rights; or

-(iii) Restrict the Contractor from -
+(iii) Restrict the Contractor from—

 (A) Conducting an internal investigation; or

 (B) Defending a proceeding or dispute arising under the contract or related to a potential or disclosed violation.

-(h) *Compliance plan.* (1) This paragraph (h) applies to any portion of the contract that -
+(h) *Compliance plan.* (1) This paragraph (h) applies to any portion of the contract that—

 (i) Is for supplies, other than commercially available off-the-shelf items, acquired outside the United States, or services to be performed outside the United States; and

 (ii) Has an estimated value that exceeds $550,000.

-(2) The Contractor shall maintain a compliance plan during the performance of the contract that is appropriate -
+(2) The Contractor shall maintain a compliance plan during the performance of the contract that is appropriate—

 (i) To the size and complexity of the contract; and